 Your article should be date stamped with the published date and show an updated date when the article is updated or edited.

-Each article should have an author tag including a link to the authors profile.
-The author profile should set out the authors expertise, experience and credentials, especially in relation to the written subject matter within the blog.
+Each article should have an author tag and link to the authors profile.
+The author profile should set out the authors expertise and credentials, especially in relation to the blog.

 Once an article is published in the blog, it’s a good idea to post about the article in your social media networks (Facebook, LinkedIn, Twitter etc).